Menu

 FAO

-An abbreviation of Food and Agriculture Organization.
-One of the United Nations Specialists.
-In 1945, the FAO charter consisting of 26 articles, focusing on increasing food production, improving the living standards of farmers, and improving nutrition for each nation.
-Its activities include information exchange, recommendations, professional guidance and technical assistance from each country.
+Abbreviation of Food and Agriculture Organization (International Food and Agriculture Organization).
+One of the United Nations specialized agencies.
+In 1945, the FAO Charter, consisting of 26 articles, was created based on the concept of increasing food production, improving the standard of living for farmers, and improving nutrition for each nation.
+These activities include information exchange, recommendations, professional guidance, and technical assistance from each country.
 Japan joined in 1951.

 WHO

-World Health Organization (World Health Organization).
-One of the United Nations Specialists.
-Established in 1948 with the entry into force of the World Health Organization Charter.
-An organization that is responsible for the field of health and hygiene.
+Abbreviation of World Health Organization (World Health Organization).
+One of the United Nations specialized agencies.
+Established in 1948 with the entry into force of the Charter of the World Health Organization.
+An organization responsible for the health and hygiene of the United Nations' projects.
 Japan joined in 1951.

 ADI

-Acceptable Daily Intake (acceptable Daily Intake).
-Amount of daily life that is considered to be no danger even if one person continues to take a substance for a lifetime.
-It is generally expressed as mg/kg/day (mg intake per kilogram of body weight).
-A chronic toxicity test by animals is performed, the maximum rupture dose is calculated, and the value is multiplied by a safety factor (1/100-1/500).
+Daily Intake (acceptable Daily Intake).
+The daily amount that is considered to be at no risk even if a person takes a substance for a lifetime.
+In general, it is expressed as mg/kg/day (ingested mg per kg of weight per day).
+Chronic toxicity tests with animals are performed, the maximum amount of uncultivated dose is calculated, and the value is multiplied by the safety coefficient (1/100 to 1/500).
 One of the relative safety assessments of pesticide residues and food additives.
-Intake of additives, etc. within the range of ADI is considered safe.
+Ingestion of additives within the ADI is considered safe.

 JECFA

-Abbreviation of Joint FAO/WHO Expert Committee on Food Additives (FAO/WHO Joint Food Additives Expert Committee).
+Abbreviation of Joint FAO / WHO Expert Committee on Food Additives (FAO / WHO Joint Food Additives Expert Committee).
 FAO/WHO suborganization.
-JECFA is made up of experts and toxiclogists on additive standards in each country, assessing the results of safety tests for additives conducted in each country and determines the daily intake (ADI).
-The conference report is published annually in the WHO Technical Report Series.
+JECFA consists of experts and toxicologists on additive standards in each country and evaluates the results of additive safety tests conducted in each country to determine the permissible daily intake (ADI).
+Meeting reports are published annually in the WHO Technical Report Series.

-ADI can be found on the website of the Nippon Shokuhin Chemical Research Foundation.
+ADI can refer to the website of the Nippon Shokuhin Chemical Research Foundation.

 Acute toxicity test

-One of the trials to know the toxic effects of a single dose of chemical substances.
-Usually, the substance is administered once to the mice, rat, etc., and observations are performed for 1-2 weeks.
+One of the test methods to determine the toxic effects of a single administration of chemical substances in a short period of time.
+Normally, the substance is administered once to the mouse, rat, etc., and observation is performed for 1 to 2 weeks.

 LD₅₀

-It is also referred to as 50% of death or half of the death.
-The amount of substance estimated to be fatal by 50% of the animals used in the test, which was also stopped by acute toxicity tests.
-It is used to evaluate the toxicity of a substance relative.
-The smaller the value of LD50, the more toxic it is.
-It is usually expressed in mg/kg or g/kg (mg or g/kg per kilogram of body weight).
+It is also called 50% death or half death.
+The amount of substances that are estimated to die in 50% of the animals used in the trial, also stopped by acute toxicity tests.
+Used to evaluate the relative toxicity of substances.
+The smaller the value of LD50, the higher the toxicity.
+It is usually expressed as mg/kg or g/kg (mg or g per kg of weight).

 Tofu coagulant

-Alkaline agent that creates the texture, flavor and color tone of Chinese noodles.
+Alkaline agent that creates a unique texture, flavor and color tone of Chinese noodles.
 Sodium carbonate, etc.

 Defoamer

-It is used for defoaming hard bubbles generated in the process of soy milk, the concentration process of fruit jam, etc., the distillation process of distilled sake, the fermentation process of fermented foods, and the frying process of tempura.
+It is used to defoam bubbles that are hard to disappear, such as the steaming process of soy milk, the concentrating process of fruit jam, the distillation process of distilled liquor, the fermentation process of fermented foods, and the frying process of tempura.
 Silicone resin, etc.

 It is used to extract necessary food ingredients from food raw materials.
-Hexane, etc. (removaled before the final food is completed and does not remain).
+Hexane, etc. (removed before the final food is completed and does not remain).

 Enzyme

-It is a protein produced by biological cells, unlike general chemical reactions, reacting to certain substances under mild conditions and is used to produce the target substance.
-Alpha-amylase, etc.
+A protein produced by biological cells, unlike general chemical reactions, is used to react to certain substances under mild conditions and produce the desired substances. α-amylase, etc.

-It is used to adjust the pH of food to an appropriate range to prevent food degradation, discoloration, and to improve the effectiveness of other food additives.
+It is used to adjust the pH of food to an appropriate range to prevent food deterioration and discoloration, and to improve the effectiveness of other food additives.
 Citric acid, etc.

 Other manufacturing agents